GLOBAL MARKETS-Global shares head for worst week since 2008 financial crisis

 It has lost 12% since hitting a record close on Feb.
 19, marking its fastest correction ever in just six trading days while the Dow Jones Industrial Average .DJI fell 1,190.95 points, its biggest points drop ever.

+In Asia, MSCI's regional index excluding Japan .MIAPJ0000PUS lost 0.6%.
+Japan's Nikkei .N225 gave up 2.5% on rising fears the Olympics planned in July-August may be called off due to the coronavirus.

-In Asia, Australian shares .AXJO dropped 2.8% to a six-month low while futures suggested Japan's Nikkei is on course to fall more than 2%.
+Australian shares .AXJO dropped 3.0% to a six-month low while South Korean shares .KS11 shed 1.4%.

+The World Health Organization (WHO) said all countries need to prepare to combat the virus as the outbreak spread to major developed economies such as Germany and France.

 Fears of a major economic slump sent oil prices to their lowest level in more than a year.
 U.S. crude futures CLc1 fell to $46.28 per barrel.